24/7(239) 526-873324/7

 UCR Is Not USDOT, MC, or BOC-3

 A common source of confusion: UCR sits on top of other FMCSA filings rather than replacing them.
 You register for a USDOT number first.
 If you operate for-hire, you also apply for an MC number and file BOC-3 designations of process agents.
 UCR is the annual fee that sits alongside those filings.
 It does not satisfy any of the other requirements, and none of the other requirements satisfy UCR.
+For the program-by-program comparison, see the UCR vs IRP vs IFTA guide; for the BOC-3 contrast specifically, the common UCR mistakes guide walks the distinction.
 Each is a separate obligation.

 When UCR Is Enforced